blazejzj/Madman/README.md

 <ul>
     <li><del>The abilities are disabled; they cause a glitchy-sped up game rate.
 (Eventually everything speeds up)</del></li>
+    <li><del>Abilities/Collectibles spawn outside of map/on the walls.</del></li>
+    <li><del>It shouldn't be possible using many abilities at once.
+We want to limit it to 1; Right now you can press multiple indexes; start multiple abilities which kind of bug the game out.</li>
     <li>The doors leading to the next level are currently not working as intended.
 I want them to spawn parallel to the next walked-through door.
 (Mirror effect)</li>
-    <li><del>Slight variation in enemies/player movement when going diagonally.</del></li>
+    <li>Slight variation in enemies/player movement when going diagonally.</li>
-    <li><del>Abilities spawn outside of map/on the walls.</del></li>
-    <li>It shouldn't be possible using many abilities at once.
-We want to limit it to 1; Right now you can press multiple indexes; start multiple abilities which kind of bug the game out.</li>
+    <li>Enemies walk occasionally faster than supposed to; even though enemies speed stays the same</li>
     <li>The HealingPotion ability upon picking up doesn't increase players health.
-(This is not a pressable ability); only activated when interstected with</li>
+(This is not a pressable ability); only activated when interstected with</del></li>
     <li>++ unknown</li>
 </ul>